©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 Concrete Reef at Nieuw Dakota, 2022. © Deep Time Agency

-Concrete Reef | New Commissioned Work for Still Waters Run Deep Exhibition - Nieuw Dakota Amsterdam (26 june - 27 aug.
+Concrete Reef | A Commissioned Work for Still Waters Run Deep Exhibition - Nieuw Dakota Amsterdam (26 june - 27 aug.
 2022)

 Nieuw Dakota presents the exhibition Still Waters Run Deep, an exhibition in which 7 artists respond to today's climate issues, curated by Marlies Augustijn.
 Water is vital to life on planet Earth.
 It covers much of the Earth’s surface in oceans, rivers, lakes and seas, and appears as groundwater, glaciers and clouds.
 It is captured in political and cultural phenomena, such as drinking and wastewater systems, aquariums and swimming pools.
 Crucially, water also flows through us to hydrate and fuel cells, organs and tissue and we shed it as tears.
 The exhibition explores how the fundamental connection between humanity and nature, water in particular, can take on a more central role in our actions.